sascha-eisenmann/sascha-eisenmann/src/data/projects/en/migration-geschaeftsprozesse.md

 ---
 role: Software Engineer
-title: Migration Geschäftsprozesse
+title: Business process migration
-sector: Lebensversicherung
+sector: Life insurance
 from: 2019-01-01
 to: 2020-11-30
 tasks:
-  - Analyse der Geschäftsprozesse
+  - Analysis of business processes
-  - Modellierung und Implementierung der Prozesse und Schnittstellen
+  - Modeling and implementation of processes and interfaces
-  - Migration von Serviceanwendungen auf Spring Boot
+  - Migration of service applications to Spring Boot
-  - Umzug der Anwendungen in AWS / OpenShift
+  - Moving the applications to AWS / OpenShift
 tools:
   - Java 11
   - Spring Boot